serranolabs-io/serranolabs.io-site/docs/design-thinking.md

 Define the steps required to tackling the problem :).
 With the guiding insight at your hand, it should be very clear how you should tackle the problem.

+#### Crawl, Walk, Run

+Create an approach so easy to follow that your manager doesn't have to ask you any questions about it.
+The best way to do this is through a crawl, walk, run phased approach.
+Define the objective in the crawl phase and the action required to get there, and so on.

 ## The Spirit

 > _Everyone is a creation, therefore we are all creative._